 This course will enable you to function with confidence in the challenging world of electronics, as a designer, in research or as a manager.
-You'll learn fundamental principles and study advanced concepts.
-You'll hone your practical skills with laboratory experience and project work in every year of the course.
-You'll work with world-class researchers who are advancing our understanding of electronics every day.
+You'll start with fundamental principles of electronic engineering, and learn more advanced concepts, later choosing from a range of specialist option modules.

-Our courses are very flexible, and offer you the opportunity to either become a specialist or generalist.
-You can choose your own route through your degree.
+Our courses are very flexible, and offer you the opportunity to either become a specialist or generalist by choosing your own route through your degree.
 You'll be fully supported at all times by staff who are enthusiastic about their subjects and willing to help you.

 This course is fully accredited by the IET and counts towards the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.

 The course offers a wide range of modules and specialisations, providing the opportunity to explore the different areas of engineering.
 The staff are amazing - they are enthusiastic about their subject area, and the support they provide is fantastic.
 There is always someone there if you need some help, or advice.Amy

 You may be able to change course, add a year in industry or change between MEng and BEng.
 Just ask us for more details.